markfinger/python-webpack/README.md

 `node_modules/.bin/webpack-build`.

-The build server is fed [config files](https://webpack.github.io/docs/configuration.html) and python-webpack returns an object which allows you to interact with the results of the build.
+The build server is fed [config files](https://webpack.github.io/docs/configuration.html) and python-webpack returns an object that allows you to interact with the results of the build.

 ```python
 from webpack.compiler import webpack